Saliva: Wound licking

 A common belief is that saliva contained in the mouth has natural disinfectants, which leads people to believe it is beneficial to "lick their wounds".
 Researchers at the University of Florida at Gainesville have discovered a protein called nerve growth factor (NGF) in the saliva of mice.
 Wounds doused with NGF healed twice as fast as untreated and unlicked wounds; therefore, saliva can help to heal wounds in some species.
 NGF has been found in human saliva, as well as antibacterial agents as secretory mucin, IgA, lactoferrin, lysozyme and peroxidase.
 It has not been shown that human licking of wounds disinfects them, but licking is likely to help clean the wound by removing larger contaminants such as dirt and may help to directly remove infective bodies by brushing them away.
 Therefore, licking would be a way of wiping off pathogens, useful if clean water is not available to the animal or person.

 Classical conditioning

 In Pavlov's experiment, dogs were conditioned to salivate in response to a ringing bell; this stimulus is associated with a meal or hunger.
 Salivary secretion is also associated with nausea.
 Saliva is usually formed in the mouth through an act called gleeking, which can be voluntary or involuntary.

 Making alcoholic beverages

-Some old cultures use chewed grains to produce alcoholic beverages, such as chicha, kasiri or sake.
+Some old cultures use chewed grains to produce alcoholic beverages, such as in Latin America chicha de muko (a type of chicha) and kasiri, and in Japan kuchikamizake (a type of sake).